-Corner House Nursery School opened in 1993 and is on the Early Years Register.
-It is privately owned and operates from a converted detached house in the Wadsley area of Sheffield.
-Children are cared for across six rooms within the house and two annex buildings in the grounds.
-All children have access to three enclosed outdoor play areas.
-The nursery serves the immediate locality and the surrounding areas.
-It opens five days a week from 8am until 6pm all year round, except for Bank Holidays and a week at Christmas.
+Woodhouse Nursery is privately owned and is registered on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
+It was registered in 2012 and operates from a converted detached house in the Woodhouse area of Sheffield.
+The nursery serves the immediate locality and also the surrounding areas.
+The nursery opens five days a week, from 8am until 6pm, all year round, except for bank holidays.
 Children attend for a variety of sessions.
-There are currently 253 children on roll in the early years age range.
-The nursery receives funding for the provision of free early education for two-, three- and four-year-olds.
-It supports children with special educational needs and/or disabilities and children who speak English is an additional language.
-There are currently 23 staff working directly with the children.
-Of these, 19 hold appropriate qualifications at level 3, and the manager has a degree and holds Early Years Professional status.
+Children are cared for across four rooms and there are two enclosed outdoor play areas.
+There are currently 94 children in the early years age range on roll.
+The nursery receives funding for the provision of free early education for two-, three- and four-year-old children.
+The nursery supports children with special educational needs and/or disabilities and children who speak English as an additional language.
+There are currently 17 staff working directly with the children.
+Nine of the staff have appropriate childcare qualifications at level 3, two at level 4 and three have degrees in Early Childhood Studies.
+The manager holds an Early Years Foundation degree.
 The nursery is a member of the National Day Nurseries Association and receives support from the local authority.